SCAIRA Entrepreneur: Daniel Remón (Enrev)

 What stage is your start-up currently at?

-We are currently finalising a prototype with which we expect to reach TRL 6 following the validation phase, thereby attracting the interest of automotive manufacturers and their suppliers in order to launch a pilot project.
+We are finalising a prototype with which we expect to reach TRL 6 following the validation phase, and to attract the interest of car manufacturers and their suppliers in order to carry out a pilot project.

 What is the nature of your project, and what problem does it aim to solve?

-We carry out research and development activities aimed at advancing the electrification of road transport and facilitating the reliable integration of renewable energy into the electricity grid.
-This effort is reflected in the development of a technology designed to make electric vehicles affordable and practical for the general public, so that they become the preferred choice in terms of cost and performance, rather than an option adopted solely due to environmental constraints.
+We carry out research and development to promote the electrification of road transport and the reliable integration of renewable energy into the electricity grid.
+This drive towards electrification takes shape in the development of a technology that makes electric vehicles affordable and practical for everyone, so that they become the first choice in terms of price and performance, rather than a last-resort solution driven by environmental restrictions.

-Specifically, this technology is based on a modular battery swapping system that enables vehicles to be designed with an energy capacity tailored to everyday use, reducing total manufacturing costs by around 20%, without permanently limiting their driving range.
-On the contrary, this approach allows the range to be increased within minutes whenever necessary, thereby removing one of the main barriers to the adoption of electric vehicles.
+Specifically, this technology is based on a modular battery swapping system that enables vehicles to be designed with a battery suited to everyday use, reducing total manufacturing costs by 20% without permanently limiting their range.
+On the contrary, it effectively removes range as a concern, as it can be increased within minutes to accommodate any type of journey.

-In addition, interchangeable batteries can play a particularly valuable role when they are not installed in vehicles, either by providing ancillary services to the electricity grid or by supporting stationary energy storage installations.
+Moreover, interchangeable batteries can play a highly valuable role when they are not in vehicles, both by providing ancillary services to the electricity grid and by supporting stationary electrical installations.

-In the long term, I see Enrev as a company focused on developing solutions that bring electric vehicles closer to the general public, as well as on intelligent energy management across different types of systems and the control of electricity networks, thereby contributing to the development of a clean, sustainable energy system with reduced geopolitical dependency.
+In the long term, I see Enrev as a company developing a range of solutions to bring electric vehicles closer to the mass market, as well as for energy management in all types of systems and the control of electricity networks, thereby contributing to a clean, sustainable energy system free from geopolitical dependencies.

 Which SCAIRA services have you chosen?

-Service 11: Preparation of the business plan and the Business Model Canvas.
+Service 11: Development of the business plan and the Business Model Canvas.

-Service 12: Market analysis and identification of target customers.
+Service 12: Market research and identification of the target audience.

-Services 13 and 14: Preparation of the pitch for presentation to industry stakeholders and investors, registration on LOOM, and B2B meetings between start-ups and industrial companies, as well as B2F meetings between start-ups and investors.
+Service 14: B2B meetings between start-ups and industrial companies, and B2F meetings between start-ups and investors.

 What are your short-term objectives during the acceleration programme?

-Our objectives during the program are to complete the prototype, establish collaborations with key industry stakeholders to advance the joint development of the technology, and define a scalable business model built around this technical collaboration.
+Our objective during the programme is to complete the prototype, establish relationships with key industry stakeholders to jointly advance the development of the technology, and define a scalable business model around this technical collaboration.

 Who is your target market and what customer need are you addressing?